-AFF is delighted that CarillionAmey (CA) has now published some infographics on their website that provide guidance on the additional needs adaptation process.
+AFF is delighted that CarillionAmey (CA) has now published some infographics that provide guidance on the additional needs adaptation process.
 Read more

 The AFF Health & Additional needs and Housing Specialists have been working for some time on getting this process improved and finding clear guidance for families.
 DIO has also produced some flowcharts to provide further guidance on this process and we are pleased that a number of areas we requested changes or improvement to have been taken into account.
 The DIO flowcharts are not available yet, but once available will be accessible from this webpage.

 Download the ANA: Applying for Service Family Accommodation

 Download ANA: For families who need adaptations for the first time (or whose medical requirements change when they are living in Service Family Accommodation)

 AFF is keen to monitor how this new guidance is working, so if you are due to request additional needs adaptations to your SFA, or have recently requested adaptations, our Health & Additional needs Specialist Karen Ross would like to hear from you.
 Contact her at email@example.com